linnarsson-lab/auto-annotation/Mouse_development/Attribute/Patterning/@Dienc.md

 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4009495/] Six6, a sine oculis homeobox protein, plays a crucial and conserved role in the development of the forebrain and eye.

-Pax6 is in common with more anteriror forebrain
+Pax6 is in common with more anteriror forebrain.

 The selection of -Robo3 is from inspection not literature